 The Blues Brothers (1980) by John Landis

 There are two prison scenes in this movie.
-Firstly, at the beginning, Jake, one of the two principal characters, gets out of prison.
-His brother Elwood is waiting him in front of the prison.
-This film credits is very creative and visual.
-It shows a wide variety of shots, camera angles and focal lengths: overhead shots, aerial shots (truly successful at a time when the drones did not exist!), dolly shots, law-angle shots, shots under the characters’ feet…
+Firstly, in the beginning, Jake, one of the two principal characters, gets out of prison.
+His brother Elwood is waiting for him in front of the prison.
+This film credits are very creative and visual.
+It shows a wide variety of shots, camera angles and focal lengths: overhead shots, aerial shots (truly successful at a time when the drones did not exist!), dolly shots, low-angle shots, shots under the characters’ feet…

 Prison Guard #1: “Yeah, the Assistant Warden wants this one out of the block early.
 Wants to get it over with fast.”

 Prison Guard #1: “Hey come on, it’s time to wake up.”

 Prison Guard #2: “Wake up.
 Let’s go, it’s time.”

 Secondly, at the end of the film.
 The music group makes a concert in prison, where the inmates are very excited.

 In Legend, which deals with the rise and fall of the Kray twins, two English criminals who really existed during the 1960’s.
 They both are played by the great Tom Hardy (the question is did he earn two wages?).
 In the middle of the film, Reggie, one of the brothers, goes to jail.